matias-kovero/AWiB/3-Baw/README.md

 - **Implementation** Here you choose the type of the node, and if it is an ``Robot task``you will need to press **Generate bot...** to create an framework where you can later on implement the actions of the bot.
 - **Data Mapping** If the robot uses additional information we need to provide them to it.
 Here we map the data to parameters so that the bot is able to use it.

-When you open an form node, you will have a new workflow where you define what the form does when you interact with it.
+When you open an ``form node`` and you will have a new workflow where you define what the form does when you interact with it.
+1. Open the ``form node``
+2. From the ``Implementation``tab open the implementation file
+3. Open the ``Diagram``tab and from the top-right corner press the run icon.
+4. You now see what the user form looks like.
 ![](./images/Form_Workflow.gif)
 We have defined that it will send forward to the next node __true__ or __false__ depending on what the user has pressed.

+#### Summary
+Well done!
+You've now explored a few of the basic elements of the Business Automation Workflow.
 Feel free to explore the diffrent nodes and options on this workflow.
-Remember to to **Generate Bot...** on the ``Robot task`` node (Implementation tab).